rivue/Gamified-Study-Tool/README.md

     general:
     study tool additions / ideas:
+        - remove azure thing
+        - ability to rename libraries
+        - give estimations based on file input size (ex: 500kb --> 10 minutes, etc... make them highly conservative,)
+            - we could also section it off, like load part of it at a time, or load it in the background while the user it playing an already unlocked game or something
+        - make a better loading screen / bar / wheel while the courses are being created
+        - improve prompt generation a great fold (make sure as many of the quesitons relate to the section name as possible)
+        - eventually combine library_question model with library_factoid model (why are they seperate to begin with?)
+        - when user flips factoid card, if they have typed something in the box, it doesn't reset
+        - get student verification on Mobbin pro (UI library)
+        - add ability to reset password for users who are logged in
         - change the name of all functions in library_handlers to use get, update, create, delete only
         - maybe ask users how knowledgeable they are with a unit / course / section before they start? not sure how many extra questions I would need to generate for this to work though...